Happy Birthday Kiran Rao: How She Fell In Love With Bollywood Superstar Aamir Khan!

 Kiran Rao's First Meeting With Aamir Khan

-She recalled in a 2005 Times Of India interview, "I first met Aamir when we were going on a recce on a bus to Bhuj and he came and met us and introduced himself.
+She recalled in a 2005 Times of India interview, "I first met Aamir when we were going on a recce on a bus to Bhuj and he came and met us and introduced himself.
 I just felt he was quite normal.
 During Lagaan, I was a bit nervous as he was a big star and kept my distance.
 Also, I was seeing someone while Lagaan was on."

 How Their Friendship Blossomed Into Love!